 5. Jealous and envious.
 They are never truly happy and always want more.

-They do not want to be seen or feel as though they are less than others, they don’t want to feel unworthy or not good enough, and this is so profoundly hidden no matter what you or I say or do to make them feel good enough it will not work, we can not love them better, some of is possible want to be loved better when we don’t feel enough, and for those with empathy who can communicate and compromise this can work, give and take to heal, however, a narcissist does not want to be loved better, you can not give what you have not got, they do not have the empathy to care for your feeling, they have no regard for how we feel, only ever themselves.
+They do not want to be seen or feel as though they are less than others, they don’t want to feel unworthy or not good enough, and this is so profoundly hidden no matter what you or I say or do to make them feel good enough it will not work, we can not love them better, it’s possible we want to be loved better when we don’t feel enough, and for those with empathy who can communicate and compromise this can work, give and take to heal, however, a narcissist does not want to be loved better, you can not give what you have not got, they lack the empathy to care for your feeling, they have no regard for how we feel, only if it benefits themselves.
 They do not want to be seen or thought of as weak, inferior, having insecurities (which we all have.) they don’t want to be known vulnerable (which we all are.) as to them it is weak and inferior which they are not, why you can not appeal to their caring side, they just see you as weak, however, if it meets a need of their own, they will stoop low enough to appeal to ours, as they know they can use our caring qualities against us.

 6. Lack of empathy they can not truly feel what others do or put themselves in other people’s shoes.